-• Computer hardware or standard software (e.g., Microsoft Office).not specifically required for the analysis and/or proposed project
+- Computer hardware or standard software (e.g., Microsoft Office).

 - Construction or renovation costs.

 - Tuition for students or for educational training for trainees or faculty.

 - Service contract fees for equipment

 - Construction or renovation costs

 - Tuition

 - Rent for laboratory/office space

 - Visa costs and fees

 - Expenses such as Data Network Recharges and Computing and communication device support services.
 However, data sharing and/or data storage for imaging, sequencing, and other study data is allowed

-- · General liability insurance, such as GAEL
+- General liability insurance, such as GAEL

 - Wire and currency exchange fees

 - The Alzheimer's Association Medical and Scientific Advisory Group (MSAG), the International Research Grant Program (IRGP) Council members, and current employees of the Alzheimer's Association are allowed to be key personnel or collaborators on projects, however they are NOT ALLOWED to receive any salary or compensation.
 A complete list of MSAG and IRGP Council members can be found on our website alz.org/grants

+- No indirect costs are allowed.